evently-cloud/site/src/concepts/sql-jsonpath.md

 * `s` single-line mode, or dot-all mode.
 Content, including newlines, is treated as a single line.
 * `m` multi-line mode. `$` and `^` match newlines in the content in addition to the string as a whole.
 * `x` free spacing mode.
 Whitespace in the regex pattern is ignored, so if your regex is declared across multiple lines, the whitespace is removed before evaluation.
 One would use whitespace to improve the readability of larger regex patterns in source code.
 Without this mode, whitespace in the regex would be matched in the content.

+#### Named Variables

+Statements can include named variables in place of data values.
+Conceptually similar to SQL value placeholders, they allow a statement text to be reused while the variables change with other calls.
+Named variables simplify the statements and improve their reusability in applications.

+Named variables can be used in place of any data value.
+They begin with the `$`  character, followed by JavaScript-compatible variable naming conventions.
+Here is an example:

+`(@.name == $fullName)`

+In this example, `$fullName` is a variable that contains different values at runtime.
+This statement string, however, does not need to change with each call.
+The application will send along the `fullName` value and Evently will interpret the condition based on the `fullName` value at that time.

+`$[$key]` where `$` refers to an object.

+The named variable can be used as an object key name, or as an array index as well:

+`$[$pos to last]` will return the elements in an array referenced by `$` from `$pos` to the last element in the array.

+Methods can be applied to named variables as well.

+`$thing.type()` will provide `$thing`'s data type at runtime.

 ### Examples